GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 - Keep public selector macros and pure validation macros together in `gpio_defines.h`.
 - Keep direct hardware reads/writes in the low-level layer.
-- Keep low-level APIs raw and policy-free; they should not decide public mode/config compatibility.
+- Keep low-level APIs as named full-register read/write accessors.
+They should not know pin masks, pin indices, CRL/CRH shifts, or public mode/config compatibility.
+- Use the core `reg` alias for full register-image return values, parameters, and local staged register images.
+Use fixed-width aliases only for smaller selectors, indices, masks, and public scalar types.
-- Keep public selector translation and staged image mutation in the codec layer.
+- Keep public selector translation, raw field placement, and staged image mutation in the codec layer.
 - Keep validation, clock sequencing, batching, and write ordering in the driver.
 - Keep board-specific behavior outside the generic GPIO driver.
 - Prefer `GPIO_SetPinModeConfig()` for semantic pin configuration on STM32F1.